 - You are eligible for accommodations via the Americans with Disabilities Act (ADA)

 - Please note that students who chose not to utilize accommodations they were eligible for while an undergraduate are still eligible for a fee waiver.

-A complete academic CV detailing prior education, work and research experience, as well as honors, awards, publications, conference presentations and community engagement and outreach activities must be provided.
+Please provide a complete resume or CV detailing prior education, work and research experience, as well as honors, awards, publications, conference presentations and community engagement and outreach activities.

-Unofficial transcripts must be provided from coursework at all post-secondary institutions (including community college courses, courses taken for college credit during high school and study abroad coursework, even if this coursework shows as transfer credit on another transcript).
-Applicants offered admission who choose to matriculate at CU Boulder will be required to provide official transcripts for all schools attended prior to the beginning of their first semester.
+Please provide unofficial transcripts from coursework at all post-secondary institutions (including community college courses, courses taken for college credit during high school and study abroad coursework, even if this coursework shows as transfer credit on another transcript).
+If you are offered admission and choose to accept our admission offer, you will then be required to provide official transcripts for all schools attended prior to the beginning of their first semester.

-Three letters of recommendation must be included in the application.
-Names and contact information for recommendation letter writers are solicited as part of the online application process.
-The strongest letters come from instructors/professors, research advisors, work supervisors and others who can provide detailed comments on the potential of the student to succeed in graduate-level engineering coursework and, for MS Thesis-interested students, research.
+Please submit a minimum of two recommendation letters; you may opt to submit a third letter, but it is not required for admission.
+The online application will prompt you to provide the names and contact information for recommendation letter writers.
+The strongest letters come from instructors/professors, work supervisors, research advisors, and/or others who can provide detailed comments on your potential to succeed in graduate-level engineering coursework and, for MS thesis-interested students, research.

-International students must submit either TOEFL, IELTS, or Duolingo scores using the institution code, 4841 for CU Boulder.
-This requirement is waived for international students whose native language is English or who completed at least one year of full-time study at a U.S. institution (or at an institution in a country where English is the native language), at the time of submission, or within two years from the desired admission term.
+- who have completed at least one year of full-time study at a U.S. institution (or at an institution in a country where English is the native language) at the time of submission or within two years from the desired admission term, OR